-When my family moved to Arizona in 1980, the Capstone Cathedral was the building that caught my eye.
+When my family moved to Arizona in 1980, the Capstone Cathedral immediately caught my eye.

-Well, more accurately, it was the awesome glowing green pyramid that captivated me.
-I didn’t know what it was called or what went on inside of it – I was 6 years old at the time.
+Well, more accurately, the awesome glowing green pyramid captivated me.
+I didn’t know what it was called or what went on inside of it — I was 6 years old at the time.
 I remember being vaguely aware that it might be a church.
-One of my brothers told me the church believed that, when Jesus returned to Earth, he’d be seated at the top of the pyramid (being as literal-minded as I was, I asked why the church didn’t put a seat up at the tip of the pyramid to make the savior a bit more comfortable).
-If you want to know the real scoop behind Capstone Cathedral, check out this great story on the Phoenix New Times website.
+One of my brothers told me the church believed that, when Jesus returned to Earth, he would take a seat at the top of the pyramid (being as literal-minded as I was, I asked why the church didn’t put a seat up at the tip of the pyramid to make the savior a bit more comfortable).
+If you want the real scoop behind Capstone Cathedral, check out this great story on the Phoenix New Times website.

 Up Close with an Icon

-As you can see, the Capstone Cathedral is quite the worse for wear these days – the paint had seen much better days, and some of the green glass in the upper pyramid was fractured.
+As you can see, the Capstone Cathedral is worse for wear these days – the paint is fading and some of the green glass in the upper pyramid is fractured.
 It saddens me to see the neglect.
 I’m not a religious guy, but the boldness of the architecture fascinates me and makes me believe the ol’ pyramid deserves better.